e-tinkers/d3-dashboard-gauge/README.md

 The `#gauge-container` `<div>` is required as an container, especially when there are multiple gauges instances on the scren, it helps to style the gauges to be placed side-by-side.
 When there is more than one gauge is required, create addition `<div>` with unique id within the `#gauge-container` as you wish.
 The `example.js` shows two gauges placed side-by-side with different configuration.

 D3 Dashboard Gauge is a javascript class that can be instantiated, and it mainly consists two public methods, `Gauge.render()` and `Gauge.update()`.

-The usage is self-explanable as:
+The usage is simple, create an instance of Gauge class, render it, and whenever there is a new value, update it.

     const myGauge = new Gauge(configOptions);
     myGauge.render("#gauge");
     myGauge.update(updateValue);

-## API
+## API Documentation

 #### Gauge class and configuration
 D3 Dashboard Gauge is highly customizable by passing an optional configuration object when instantiating an class instance.